 The money received from Woody's put us in a good position to buy the Masonic Lodge building (across from the post office) that had just become for sale.
 The Lodge members deserve our thanks as they worked with us to make the purchase possible.
 A land contract was signed.
 The move put us in a central location in an historic structure.
 William J. Thomas built this two-story building about 1880 for his carpentry and undertaking business which was there until 1907.
 His horse-drawn hearse was reconstructed for the 1999 sesquicentennial and was donated to NAHA in 2005 by Will and Virginia Thomas as it awaited completion of the new addition which occurred in 2016.
 NAHA now owned its own place.
 Many hands and backs carried numerous boxes of artifacts and other items up the street.
 Those persons raise your hand!
 Thank you!
 We opened to the public in June of 2012 and have been hard at work with displays and archival collections to create an enjoyable and education experience.

 Family History Days, Cemetery Walks, Barn Tours, and monthly local history programs in our spacious upstairs room have been held.
 Displays are frequently refreshed.
 Tours are given regularly, come check it out!

 Stef Staley, President

-If you are interested in becoming a board member please feel free to contact via telephone or email!
+If you are interested in becoming a board member please feel free to contact via email!